 There are people who graduate from college going part-time over six or eight years but they are the exception rather than the rule.

 The fact is that students are more likely to graduate if they attend a four-year college with a significant proportion of residential students.
-Saving money by living at home and commuting, particularly for the freshman year, can make it less likely to compete your degree.
+Saving money by living at home and commuting, particularly for the freshman year, can make it less likely to complete your degree.
 (This is not necessarily the case for first generation students or students from certain ethnic backgrounds.)

 Yet many students are unwilling to even ask how much they can borrow even though their increased earnings as college graduates would justify some debt.